GeorgeMac/clio/README.md

-Clio - Codeships Syslog Sink
+Clio - Syslog Sink
 ============================

-Parses syslog lines (format RFC3164) delivered using a predefined tag format, based on codeship builds and docker container IDs in to a backend database.
+Parses syslog lines (format RFC3164) delivered using a predefined tag format, based on builds and docker container IDs in to a backend database.

 Current draft of the syslog tag format is: